Mexico › Playa del Carmen Hotels

 Ultra-luxurious, adults-only, all-inclusive hotel with hands down the most amazing suites in all of Mexico.
 Their Overwater Bungalows are perched on stilts with glass floors over the turquoise sea and include private infinity plunge pools, outdoor showers, a two-person Jacuzzi indoors, and direct ladder access to the ocean.
 They offer several other suite and villa options, with the largest being a five-bedroom with a private pool and personal chef.
 The resort showcases three pools connected by a lazy river, two spas with an elevated massage palapa, farm-fresh gourmet dining, scuba and water sport amenities, and nightly entertainment.
 Located on Punta Maroma, a stunning stretch of white sand beach, near Maroma Adventures’ marina, dolphin swims, and excursions.

-3. Hotel Xcaret Mexico – South Riviera Maya
+6. Hard Rock Hotel – South Riviera Maya

 Hotel phone: +52 984 206 4805